-This is a free BASIC compiler, integrated development environment, and debugger that runs on Windows 95/98 and NT, as well as Linux.
-You can actually write graphics and GUI programs that can be compiled by both the Windows and Linux versions without change your source code.
+This is a free BASIC compiler, integrated development environment, and debugger that runs on Windows, as well as Linux.
+You can actually write graphics and GUI programs that can be compiled by both the Windows and Linux versions without changing your source code.

 - Bywater BASIC Interpreter (source only)